davidcarslaw/openairmaps/cran-comments.md

 # Submission

-This is a minor release adding a range of quality of life features, adding two new experimental functions, and fixing a few bugs.
+This is a patch release primarily to fix issues relating to `ggmap`.
+It also adds some quality-of-life features, and a two new functions.

 ## Test environments

-* local Windows 11 install, R 4.2.2
+* local Windows 10 install, R 4.2.3
 * win-builder (devel)
 * win-builder (release)

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 notes

+The 1 NOTE is due to changing the contact email associated with the package.

 ## Downstream dependencies